endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 2.

-## Week 7 - Suicide Squad Wipe-Out
+## Week 7 - Any Port in a Storm
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 7</a></b></sub></p>

+[Any port in a storm](https://www.youtube.com/watch?v=HSfxl1KI6y8) Maybe you're in the middle of a storm, the sky is falling in on your head, the waves are crashing over your little boat, the oars are about to snap...

 Where would we be if we followed the crowd (of experts and models), especially when they're all pointing in the same direction?
 Most likely for a wipe out.